 This is our second post in a series about integration categories.
-Revisit our blog post “Choosing the right performance monitoring tool” here to read about our series objectives.
+Revisit our post on choosing the right performance monitoring tool to read about our series objectives.

 Unlocking your business data

 Business Intelligence (BI) software enables access to and analysis of information used to inform business decisions.
 Through automation and visualization, these tools should provide a better understanding of your organization’s key metrics and drivers of those metrics.